Meerut mutiny: Aftermath

 The sudden mutiny and massacre caught many senior British officers, many of whom were older men who had not been in active combat for many years, by surprise.
-The British garrison was not attacked, but officers fortified inside weren't able to react adequately and then did little more than guard the civilians while they waited for reinforcements.
+The British garrison was not attacked, but officers fortified inside were unable to react adequately and then did little more than guard the civilians while they waited for reinforcements.
 Troops telegraphed to Shimla, Ambala and Agra, but did not reach Delhi to warn the British garrison there.
 Major-General W. H. Hewitt was later relieved of his command of the Meerut garrison for his poor handling of the situation.

 The next day, 11 May, the rebel troops left Meerut and headed for Delhi, about 40 km east, to hail Bahadur Shah II as the monarch of a united India and to place him at the head of a rebellion against the British.
 Their arrival triggered the mutiny there, from where the rebellion was spread throughout British North India.

-The murders of British civilians in Meerut, particularly the murder of Charlotte Chambers were used as a battle cry by British soldiers (Remember Mrs Chambers!)during the rebellion until it was surpassed in notoriety by the Bibighar Massacre during the siege of Cawnpore.
+The murders of British civilians in Meerut, particularly the murder of Charlotte Chambers, were used as a battle cry by British soldiers (Remember Mrs Chambers!) during the rebellion until it was surpassed in notoriety by the Bibighar Massacre during the siege of Cawnpore.